 21 Camper Christmas Decoration Ideas That Turn Your RV Into a Winter Wonderland

 RVs come with their own challenges when decorating for Christmas.
-Challenges that normal homes don’t face.
+You know…challenges that normal homes don’t face.
 You’re working with limited space, weight restrictions, and decorations that also need to stay put without damaging your vehicle’s interior.

-These limits don’t mean you can’t create a festive atmosphere that is as amazing as any stationary house.
+Arrgh… So frustrating!
+But here’s the good news: These limits don’t mean you can’t create a festive atmosphere that is as amazing as any stationary house.
+I promise.
+You just gotta be smart about it.
 Just pick decorations specifically made for mobile living that still make the biggest visual splash.
-That’s the trick!
+That’s the trick.

 21 Camper Christmas Decoration Ideas That Turn Your RV Into a Winter Wonderland